pignickyip/Calculator/README.md

 Human debugger - Eyes

 /*
-Lol, I think I will do it.
-And its like that:
+Lol, I think I will do it and its like that:

 ```
 npm test